 - Frosting: Recipe makes enough frosting to frost 12-15 cupcakes with high, dramatic piped frosting (as shown in the photos), 24 cupcakes spread with a knife, a 9x13 sheet cake, or an 8-9 inch two layer cake.
 For a thin coating of frosting, cut recipe in half.

 - Buttercream will melt: Buttercream frosting will begin to melt between 90 to 95 degrees Fahrenheit.
-If your location is nearing this temperature, I recommend refrigerating your baked goods until an hour before you're ready to serve them.
-Refrigerating your frosted baked goods will not hurt them, but you will want to give them some time to come to room temperature before serving.
+If your location is nearing this temperature, refrigerate your baked goods until an hour before you're ready to serve them.

 - Eggs: Do not substitute egg whites with whole eggs.
-To make cupcakes with whole eggs, try my vanilla cupcakes recipe instead.
+To make cupcakes with whole eggs, try my vanilla cupcakes recipe instead (sprinkles can be added to this recipe).

 - More tips: Be sure to check out my 10 tips for baking cake, based on reader comments and questions!